Nkcemeka/OnsetsAndFramesStudy/intro.md

-# Welcome to your Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+# Introduction to Automatic Music Transcription: Breaking down Onsets and Frames
+This is a small book that attempts to introduce beginners to the field of automatic music transcription using deep learning.
+The base model for this study will be Jongwook Kim's implementation of Onsets and Frames.
+This book will have a balance of mathemtical and practical components.
+Hopefully, it will prove useful for anyone who attempts to get into this space.

 ```{tableofcontents}
 ```